shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 ## Land cards

-Land cards are the battlegrounds where your creatures fight.
+Land cards are the battlegrounds where your Creatures fight.
 Winning in a battleground lets you claim that Land for yourself, getting you closer to winning the game.

 TODO: pic